littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 ### Modules and dependencies

-The main component of Foundry Local is the Inference Service Agent (`Inference.Service.Agent.exe` application), which runs as a background process and includes core capabilities such as model management and execution.
+The core part of Foundry Local is the Inference Service Agent (`Inference.Service.Agent.exe` application), which runs as a background process and includes core capabilities such as model management and execution.
 The model is stored locally, and when executed, it is underlying the ONNX Runtime and running in the appropriate hardware accelerator (such as CPU, GPU, or NPU) via a specific EP.

 The Foundry CLI (`foundry.exe` application) can interact with it and manage its state.
 Once the program is registered in the operating system environment variables, it can be run directly on the command line without specifying the path in advance.